MattNolanLab/nolanlab-ephys/README.md

  ![An ephys analysis pipeline](ephys_pipeline.png)

+Read about the entire NolanLab pipeline: https://github.com/MattNolanLab/analysis_pipelines

-You can visualise the output of this pipelins using: https://github.com/MattNolanLab/clusters
+You can visualise the output of this pipeline using: https://github.com/MattNolanLab/clusters

 This repo represents a _minimum viable product_: it contains a working spike sorting pipeline.
 But it has been forked and modified when applied to other projects in the lab.
 The modified repos can be found here:

 - https://github.com/chrishalcrow/nolanlab-ephys (Code which sorts Harry, Bri, Wolf, Junji and Teris' data can be found in scrips/{experimenter_name})

+## Use on your own computer

 To begin using this repo, please download (clone) the repo from github.
 Then enter the directory and start using the codebase!